knowledgesystems/knowledgesystems-k8s-deployment/cbioportal/webinar/README.md

 **NOTE: it takes a long time for the database to boot (~30m), so you can continue with next non-database related steps**

 2. After creation of database instances modify them to enable "performance insights" (not sure if one can do this during creation of the instances)
 3. Increase number of nodes in large-mem group from 4 -> 6.
 This is the group of nodes that cbioportal runs on (see [../cbioportal_spring_boot.yaml](../cbioportal_spring_boot.yaml)).
-Note that you need to be able to use kops for thiss:
+Note that you need to be able to use kops for this:
     ```
     kops edit instancegroups large-mem
     kops update cluster